-His heart broken by the romantically fickle English nurse who tended his wounds, Hemingway took the slow boat back to the States, “making nightly and rigorous assaults on the ship’s terrified wine stocks.”
+His heart broken by the romantically fickle American nurse who tended his wounds, Hemingway took the slow boat back to the States, “making nightly and rigorous assaults on the ship’s terrified wine stocks.”

 Returning home a hero, Hemingway continued his recuperation at his parents’ home in Oak Park, IL.
 Drinking was ostensively forbidden under their roof, so Hemingway drank clandestinely in his room, drawing from a host of liberated Italian liqueurs hidden in his bookcases.
 He spent his days reading, drinking, and occasionally trying to teach his sisters how to smoke cigars, swear in Italian and take “nippers” of kummel.

 “Don’t be afraid to taste all the other things in life that aren’t here in Oak Park,” he instructed them.
 “There’s a whole big world out there full of people who really feel things . . . sometimes I think we only half live over here.”